No one does laid back, hipster beach vibes in the US quite like St. Petersburg in Florida.

-It’s easy to see why this beach is subject to acclaim, St. Pete Beach is the longest stretch of undeveloped public beach in the county at Pass-a-Grill Beach.
+It’s easy to see why this beach is subject to acclaim, St. Pete Beach is the longest stretch of undeveloped public beach in the county.

 The beach almost looks unreal with gleaming white sand, aqua blue waters and rows of neat parasols and sunbeds.

 It’s pretty much as close to a perfect beach as you are going to get frankly.
 I almost felt as if I was cluttering up the place it was so immaculate.

 You can spend your day sunbathing, swimming and relaxing in this white sand paradise, or maybe partake in some water sports?